 Pretty much every apparel company has its adaptation of hard shells, yet finding the ones that work for you can be difficult.
 I went through hours exploring various brands and models for the two ladies and men, as both Bruno and I required another waterproof coat.

-Here is our selection of what we think the best waterproof jacket for hiking for a day, or for trekking or traveling in severe weather are, and why we picked them.
-In any case, first let me start with the one jacket we bought, and the motivation behind why we suggest that brand following four years of continually wearing them in testing situations.
+Here is our selection of what we think the best waterproof jacket for hiking for a day, or trekking or traveling in severe weather is, and why we picked them.
+In any case, first, let me start with the one jacket we bought, and the motivation behind why we suggest that brand following four years of continually wearing them in testing situations.
 For the complete list of our trekking gear and travel equipment, click here.